Preventing and Rehabilitating Piano Injuries

 Prevention Strategies and Rehabilitation Techniques/Proper Technique and Posture

-• Hand Positioning: Keep your wrists relaxed and in a neutral position.
-Avoid bending your wrists or moving them independently left/right.
+• Hand Positioning: Keep your wrists in a neutral position.
+Avoid big movements initiated by the wrist.

 • Seating: Use an adjustable bench to ensure your elbows are slightly above or level with the keys.
 Sit upright with your feet flat on the floor.

 • Learning and utilising the principles of the Taubman Approach helps the hand to adopt new, healthy habits.
 At the same time, getting rid of old, injurious habits, allows the pianist to enjoy a new sense of freedom and ease on the piano keys.
-The weight is now transferred with ease from note to note, and the technique is transformed.
+With correct alignment and coordinated movement, the weight of the arm can be transferred with ease from note to note, and the technique is transformed.

 Preventing and rehabilitating piano injuries is essential for maintaining your ability to play and enjoy music.
 By adopting proper technique and seeking professional help, you can protect your health and continue to grow as a pianist.
 Remember, listening to your body and making adjustments is key to a long and injury-free musical journey.